daphnecor/Transients/README.md

 ## The Neural Simulation Tool

-We use the simulator NEST to implement a network of `iaf_cond_alpha` neurons, which are spiking neurons that use integrate-and-fire (IAF) dynamics with conductance-based synapses (Gewaltig and Diesmann, 2007).
+We use the simulator NEST to implement a network of `iaf_cond_alpha` neurons, which are spiking neurons that use integrate-and-fire (IAF) dynamics with conductance-based synapses.